MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/README.md

 1. further reduction of learning rate and increase of epochs. validation accuracy = **97,5%** ((EPOCHS = 150, BATCH_SIZE = 128, rate = 0,0005, mu = 0, sigma = 0.1)

-![alt text][learning]
+![alt text][Learning]

-Summary

 ### Test a Model on New Images
+#### 1. Acquiring New Images

-Here are five German traffic signs that I found on the web:
+Here are some German traffic signs that I found on the web:
 ![alt text][traffic_signs_orig]

-The first image might be difficult to classify because ...
+The "right-of-way at the next intersection" sign might be difficult to classify because the triangular shape is similiar to several other signs in the training set (e.g. "Child crossing" or "Slippery Road").
+Additionally, the "Stop" sign might be confused with the "No entry" sign because both signs have more ore less round shape and a pretty big red area.

+#### 2. Performance on New Images
 Here are the results of the prediction:

 ![alt text][traffic_signs_prediction]